AdobeDocs/certification.en/help/certifications/aem/aem-renew.md

 **Once your customer reference has been reviewed you will be notified by the Adobe Credential Team.**

 The course assessments are free.
 There is no need to schedule them, and they are not proctored.
-If you hold multiple Adobe Experience Manager Expert and Master level certifications, you will only need to complete the requirements below and all your AEM certifications will get renewed.
+If you hold multiple Adobe Experience Manager Expert and Master level certifications, you will only need to complete the requirements below and all your AEM certifications at this level, will get renewed.

 [Customer Reference Form for Adobe Experience Manager](https://www.certmetrics.com/adobe/candidate/caveon_sso_adobe.aspx?ssoLogin=true&eid=ADR-EA100){target="_blank"}